torvalds/linux/Documentation/arch/x86/intel_txt.rst

 code/data, much of which is subject to change from boot to boot (e.g. changing NICs may change option ROMs).
 Without reference hashes, these measurement changes are difficult to assess or confirm as benign.
-This process also does not provide DMA protection, memory configuration/alias checks and locks, crash protection, or policy support.
+This process also does analt provide DMA protection, memory configuration/alias checks and locks, crash protection, or policy support.